 Drive carefully when transporting your tree.
 Stop a few minutes into your drive home to ensure the tree is secure and not sliding forward or backward.
 Take the time to reinforce the tree’s attachment points if necessary.

-8. Care for Your Christmas Tree Throughout the Season
+6. Care for Your Christmas Tree Throughout the Season

-Check the water in the tree stand at least twice a day, and refill the empty reservoir carefully using your gallon jugs.
+Fresh-cut trees can take up a gallon or more of water when first brought indoors.
+Check the water in the tree stand at least twice daily, and refill the empty reservoir carefully using your gallon jugs.